bcgov/platform-services-status-page-notifications/maintenance_template.md

 RFC XXXXX (if applicable)

-[Provide plan language description of the changes and determine audience (Product owners?
+[Provide plain language description of the changes and determine audience (Product owners?
 Developers?)

 ## When?